Reverse Engineering a vehicle (or creating a CAN dbc file)

 Diagnostic Tool Strategies

-• Use OEM Diagnostic tool (Example BMW’s EDIABAS) to request diagnostic data and watch response messages traffic.
+• Use OEM Diagnostic tool (Example BMW’s EDIABAS diagnostics tool) to request diagnostic data and watch response messages traffic.

 • Monitor all Diagnostic messages.